mattfenwick/JavaParser/src/notes.md

 > Octal escapes are provided for compatibility with C, but can express only Unicode values \u0000 through \u00FF,
 > so Unicode escapes are usually preferred.

+ - I arbitrarily decided that `@` and `...` are their own kinds of tokens.
+Also, the tokenizer tries the ellipsis rule before separators so that `...` as lexed as ellipsis, and not as three periods.

 Parsing/AST: